NEW: Pennsylvania state troopers, town hurting as slain officer is buried

 They haven’t found him.
 But, on Monday morning, a man walking his dog in a wooded area of Pike County noticed a green Jeep slightly submerged in a retention pond, according to the affidavit.

 As he walked closer, he noticed no one was inside.

-But when troopers executed a search warrant, they found a cache of items inside: two spent .308 cartridge casings, camouflage face paint, military gear and “various information concerning foreign embassy’s,” the affidavit aid.
+But when troopers executed a search warrant, they found a cache of items inside: two spent .308 cartridge casings, camouflage face paint, military gear and information concerning foreign embassies, the affidavit said.
 They also found Frein’s driver’s license and Social Security card.

 A survivalist by hobby

 Frein, 31, is a survivalist by hobby who lives in Monroe County, authorities said.
-Noonan said anyone who might know something about Frein or spot him should contact authorities right away.
+Noonan said anyone who spots Frein or knows something about him, should contact authorities right away.

 “He’s intelligent.
 When people say that he’s a survivalist, there’s almost somewhat of a negative connotation to that,” the friend, who wanted to be identified only as “Jack,” told CNN’s Alisyn Camerota.

 “He definitely let his opinions about the government be known,” Jack said.